TinyCircuits/TinyCircuits-Thumby-Games/ThumbyBasic/README.md

 Thumby BASIC is a simple programming language designed to run on the [Thumby](https://thumby.us/), a compact and portable gaming console.
 Thumby BASIC allows you to create text-based programs and games on the Thumby device.
 This README.md provides an introduction to the syntax, compatibility, limitations, and details about various language components.

+## Installation
+- Download Thumby Basic from the Thumby Arcade
+- Launch the ThumbyBasic and select a .bas file
+- Adding any .bas file into the ThumbyBasic directory automatically loads into the interpreter

 ## Syntax Overview

 Thumby BASIC uses a straightforward syntax with line-numbered statements that is meant to closely mirror other BASIC implementations for compatability.
 Each line consists of a line number followed by a space and a statement.
 Statements are separated by newlines.
 Here's an overview of the language components: